Selection of Abstracts

 First authors of abstracts selected for either type of poster session will be invited to submit an electronic version of their posters in advance of or during the Annual Meeting to be posted on Meeting Videos.

 Abstracts of acceptable quality that are not selected by the ASCO Scientific Program Committee for presentation at the Annual Meeting may be chosen for inclusion online in the 2018 ASCO Annual Meeting Proceedings, a Journal of Clinical Oncology supplement.
-Publication-only abstracts will be publicly released online on May 16, 2018.
+Publication-only abstracts were publicly released online on May 16, 2018.